-The first statement of your program, apart from any initialization that you wish to do, should then be
+The first statement of your program, apart from any initialization that you wish to do, should then be CALL ORIENT

-CALL ORIENT

 This will cause ORIENT to read its data from standard input in the usual way, in order to define your molecules and their properties.
 It is also possible to carry out any of the normal ORIENT procedures.
 One such procedure that you might want to use is the show variables command, which will list the variables (as defined in the data file) that specify the positions and orientations of the molecules.
 This part of the data file should be terminated with Finish.
 ORIENT will then exit, returning to your program.
 You can now carry out whatever further calculations you wish, calling ORIENT subroutines as required.
 An example is shown in Fig. 11 (p.
-113).
+59).
 It probably isn't necessary to USE all of the modules shown in Fig. 11, but it will do no harm to do so.
 The subroutine 'energy' is provided specifically for this application - it isn't used in the ORIENT program itself.
 The variables es, er, eind, edisp and etotal return the electrostatic, exchange-repulsion, induction, dispersion and total energies respectively.

 '''

 PROGRAM my_prog

-IMPLICIT NONE
+TMPLTCTT NONE

 USE parameters, only :

+USE indparams, only :

 DOUBLE PRECISION :: es,er,eind,edisp,etotal

-USE indparams, only :

-USE alphas, only :

 DOUBLE PRECISION :: values(40)

+USE alphas, only:

 USE binomials, only :

 !
 Read data for Orient

-USE consts, only :
+USE consts, only : \\

 call orient

-USE derivs, only :
+USE derivs, only:

-USE geom, only :
+USE geom, only:

-USE global, only :
+USE global, only

 !
 Initialize your calculation

-USE induction, only :
+USE induction, only:

-. . .

-USE interact, only :
+USE interact, only:

-USE io, only :

 !
 Program loop

+USE io, only:

 USE labels, only :

-do while ...
+do while ..

 USE lattice, only :

 !
 Set molecular positions and orientations

-USE mc, only :
+USE mc, only : USE md, only :

-! in the values array
+in the values array

 values(1)=...

-USE md, only :

 values(2)=...

-USE minimize, only :
+USE minimize, only:

 USE molecules, only :

-. . .
+USE monolayer, only:

 !
 Calculate energy for this geometry

-USE monolayer, only :

-USE optimize, only :
+USE optimize, only: USE optimize_layer, only:

 call energy(values, es, er, eind, edisp, etotal)

-USE optimize_layer, only :

 !
 Do with it what you will

 call private(etotal)

 USE plot, only :

+end do

 USE switches, only :

-end do

 USE tabulate, only :

+USE types, only :

 END PROGRAM my_prog

-USE types, only :

-USE variables, only :
+USE variables, only:

 USE sites, only :

-USE sizes, only :
+USE sizes, only

 USE sdata, only :

 '''